 Skateboards, bicycles, scooters, and rollerblades may be used to travel to and from school BUT NOT USED ON CAMPUS.
 Once on campus, all skateboards must be stored in lockers or a classroom.
 Skateboards cannot be carried around campus during school hours.
+Students must not chain bikes to trees or light poles.
+No loitering will be allowed in the bicycle rack area.
 Locks must be removed nightly or they will be cut.